abaer123/Racing-Repository/Courses/Workshops/AI/1_Modern_Development_With_GitLab_AI.md

   * We then want to click **New Branch**, name it **_AI-Test_**, then click **Create branch**.
 On the resulting page click **Create merge request**.
   * On the resulting page uncheck **Mark as draft**, leave all other settings as is and scroll to the bottom then click **Create merge request**.
   * Next click **Code** in the top right, then click **Open in Web IDE**.
   * Once in the IDE navigate through **lib/tanukiracing/db.rb** and take a look at the function on line 42.
-Lets used what we learned using Explain This Vulnerability to change the line of code to this:
+Lets use what we learned using Explain This Vulnerability to change the line of code to this:

   ```plaintext
   Leaderboard.first.where("player = ?", sanitize_sql(id))